Right to die: Canada

-As of August 2011, a British Columbia Supreme Court judge had been requested to speed up a right to die lawsuit so that Gloria Taylor could have a doctor assist her in dying by suicide.
+In August 2011, a British Columbia Supreme Court judge requested to speed up a right to die lawsuit so that Gloria Taylor could have a doctor assist her in dying by suicide.
 She had Lou Gehrig's disease.
 She died of an infection in 2012.

-A British Columbia civil liberties lawsuit is representing six plaintiffs and challenges the laws that make it a criminal offence to assist seriously and incurably ill individuals to die with dignity.

-On 6 February 2015 the Supreme Court of Canada ruled that denying the right to assisted suicide is unconstitutional.
+On February 6, 2015, the Supreme Court of Canada ruled that denying the right to assisted suicide was unconstitutional.
 The court's ruling limits physician-assisted suicides to "a competent adult person who clearly consents to the termination of life and has a grievous and irremediable medical condition, including an illness, disease or disability, that causes enduring suffering that is intolerable to the individual in the circumstances of his or her condition."
 The ruling was suspended for 12 months to allow the Canadian parliament to draft a new, constitutional law to replace the existing one.
 The court decision includes a requirement that there must be stringent limits that are "scrupulously monitored."
 This will require the death certificate to be completed by an independent medical examiner, not the treating physician, to ensure the accuracy of reporting the cause of death.
 The Canadian Medical Association (CMA) reported that not all doctors were willing to assist in a patient's death due to legal complications and went against what a physician stood for.
 Many physicians stated that they should have a voice when it comes to helping a patient end their life.
 However, the belief in late 2015 was that no physician would be forced to do so but the CMA was offering educational sessions to members as to the process that would be used.

-On 17 June 2016, legislation passed both houses of the Parliament of Canada and received Royal Assent to allow euthanasia within Canada.
+On June 17, 2016, legislation passed both houses of the Parliament of Canada and received Royal Assent to allow euthanasia within Canada.

-The euthanizing agents of choice for animals and pets are the barbiturates Pentobarbital (known popularly for their abuse potential as "Yellow Jackets") in combination with the phenol hypnotic propofol: with new regulations regarding the previous synthetic-opioid euthanizing agent T-61 as illegal or inhumane, with or without the previous use of Ketamine (S-Isomer) to relieve the symptoms of intense anxiety caused by T-61 alone.
-Given the mixed mechanism of actions of both propofol and nembutal, this is arguably one, if not the absolute most comfortable way of dying for mammals.